-Idyllically, children will reach adulthood in two parent homes.
+Idyllically, children will reach adulthood in two-parent homes.
 Sometimes, it simply doesn’t work out to where both parents sustain a relationship, causing one to move on with their personal lives.
 When this happens, there’s this little issue of how the absentee parent will visit their child.

-This is where Emy A. Cordano, an expert Draper visitation rights attorney, is known for working wonders for parents both seeking visitation rights, and those wanting to split custody 50/50.
+This is where Emy A. Cordano, an expert visitation rights attorney, is known for working wonders for parents both seeking visitation rights, and those wanting to split custody 50/50.

 Utah parent time guidelines can be tricky.
 Going to court pro se, or without representation, can pose numerous challenges when the custodial parent has an aggressive attorney of their own.
 Because family law is my area of expertise, leveling the court hearings is my job.

-In determining best interests, legislature was enacted to keep the best interest of parents consistent with children’s needs.
+In determining best interests, the legislature was enacted to keep the best interest of parents consistent with children’s needs.
 For example, will having both parents involved with the child affect the child(ren) mentally, will having more time with one parent cause animosity with the other, and so forth.

 Emy A Cordano has an interest in what children need, and how each parent who retains her services factors into their rearing.
 She’ll look at all facts surrounding the divorce or relationship.
-Her skills family law in make her the Draper visitation rights attorney most single parents will turn to when an otherwise confusing court process gets them down.
+Her skills family law in making her the Draper visitation rights attorney most single parents will turn to when an otherwise confusing court process gets them down.

-Utah Codes 30-3-32 through 30-3-37 loosely govern parental visitation, although factors such as child’s school activities, parents’ work schedule and other variables impossible to determine without research are taken into account.
+Utah Codes 30-3-32 through 30-3-37 loosely govern parental visitation, although factors such as child’s school activities, parents’ work schedule, and other variables impossible to determine without research are taken into account.